Equivalent conductivity is the conductance of a volume of solution containing one equivalent of an electrolyte. It is denoted by the symbol ∧

-Strong electrolytes undergo complete ionisation and so have larger conductivities because they produce a greater number of ions.
+Strong electrolytes undergo complete ionization and so have larger conductivities because they produce a greater number of ions.

-Weak electrolytes, on the other hand, undergo partial ionisation and so have poor conductivities in their solutions.
+Weak electrolytes, on the other hand, undergo partial ionization and so have poor conductivities in their solutions.

 Ionic size and mobility: As the size of an ion increases, its mobility reduces, and its conductivity lowers as well.

 Ionic mobility is diminished in more viscous solvents due to the nature of the solvent and its viscosity.
 As a result, the conductivity decreases.